ROES Digital Manager

 What characters cannot be used in image file names?

-Kodak’s DP2 software will refuse certain characters, and while we filter most out in the ROES Client, it’s still best to not use apostrophes, commas, slashes or ampersands in image file names.
+Roes will refuse certain characters, and while we filter most out in the ROES Client, it’s still best to not use apostrophes, commas, slashes, periods, dashes or ampersands in image file names.
+If your file names have special characters, your order will not process.

 Top ^